bounswe/bounswe2024group11/README.md

 - It is important to use the `docker-compose.yml` file for building the application. `-d` flag runs docker-compose in detached mode to not block the shell during the run.

 - Below command is sufficient to build & run the application.
+Make sure that your Docker Desktop application is running, since below command will require to docker daemon to be up & running.

 ```bash
 docker-compose -f docker-compose.yml up --build -d